infinum/kotlin-jsonapix/README.md

 # **JsonApiX**

-- JSON API X is a Kotlin multiplatform, annotation processor library
+- JSON API X is an Android, annotation processor library with the intention of extending it to a KMM library in due time
 - Implements a parser between Kotlin classes and JSON API specification strings in both directions
 - Includes Retrofit module for easy API implementations